tri-cods/install/guides/python.md

 ### Step 3: Run conda from your terminal

+**NOTE: this step only applies to MacOS Catalina.
+For all previous version of MacOS, skip to Step 4**

-This is so that you will be able to run anaconda directly from your terminal.
+This step ensures that you will be able to run anaconda directly from your terminal.

 Open your OS/X terminal.
 You can find your terminal by *clicking* the "magnifying glass" icon (also known as `Spotlight`) on the upper-right hand corner of your menubar or press `Cmd + Space`, type '`Terminal` and press `Enter`.
-In your terminal, run the following:
+In your terminal, you will run a few lines of code to make sure that the terminal knows how to start Anaconda.
+Type in the following lines of code, after the `$`, pressing `Enter` after each line:

 ```console
 cd ~